k8pai/nextauth-cli/readme.md

 -   `--env`: Specifies if an additional `.env.example` file is to be generated which includes all the `process.env` variables that are to be used.
 Default value is **false**.

 -   `--ts`: Specifies if the project is **typescript** configured.
 Default value is **false**.

+-   `--secret`: Specifies if NextAuth options should include a secret field.

 -   `--router <router-type>`: Specifies the type of Next.js router to be used.
 Available options: